zhiweigu2000/Job-finding/Machine Learning.md

 - Less parameter tuning required

-- Decision Tree can handle both continuous and categorical variables.
+- Can handle both continuous and categorical variables

-- No feature scaling required: uses Decision Tree internally
+- No feature scaling required: uses decision tree internally

 - Suitable for any kind of ML problems

 3. Disadvantages

-- Biased With features having many categories

-- Biased in multiclass classification problems towards more frequent classes.
+- Biased in multiclass classification problems towards more frequent classes

+- Loss of interpretability: It’s difficult to draw very precise business insights through bagging because due to the averaging involved across predictions

+- Computationally expensive: Bagging slows down and grows more intensive as the number of iterations increase

 4. Whether Feature Scaling is required?